The Riker’s den - present day

 That stupid cheeky bastard laughed and put the Duke’s letter back.
 “Not entire legion.
 All three thousands humans.”
 He must be glad to rid of them, because a glee on his face was… stupid.

-“You will be powerless when Irwen-” I wanted to crush his smile, but he interrupted me with a grin and proud stare.
+“You are going to be powerless when Irwen-” I wanted to crush his confidence, but he interrupted me with a proud stare.

 “We will gladly join our Queen in a rightful struggle.”

-“But…” I wanted to explain she will turn him into undead if he stayed, but he knew that.
-His stare told be as much.
+“But…” I wanted to explain about turning him into undead if he stayed and died, but he knew that.
+His stare told me as much.
 Time to leave.
 “Thanks for the money.”

 After I left the guild building, I realized the night was still in a full swing.
 To finish the main quest, I needed strength.
 Artefacts.
 That was now the most important thing - to get stronger.
-I knew about a few locations, but if I went there without getting the information from the NPCs, the administrators could ban me.
+Ruins were the most important location, but I knew about a few other locations.
+Sadly, if I went there without getting the information from the NPCs, the administrators could ban me.
 Damn!

 One way of getting info was finding a lore keeper, because they always knew legends and even sometimes where to look for clues.
-How to find him?
-Easy - there was standing a guard under a magic lamp, so I just came closer and asked, “Do you know where I can find lore keeper?”
+There was standing a guard under a magic lamp, so I just came closer and asked, “Do you know where I can find a lore keeper?”

-This time I found a male guard in full armor with a spear in his hand.
-“He should be back there,” he said with a bored voice and pointed towards west.
+This time, I found a male guard in full armor with a spear in his hand.
+“He should be back there,” he said with a bored voice and pointed towards the west.
 “Old man loves to tell stories to children in the mornings.”
 Oh, it was morning already?
-I thanked the guard and happily walked to the west.

 As I was hopping on the street, the world suddenly turned black, and I felt someone touched my eyes.
 “Guess who!”
 Katherine whispered in my ear.